CarrotOmics/CarrotOmics-Module/README.md

 This is a custom Tripal module used on the CarrotOmics.org site.

-It is module specific to CarrotOmics, and not intended as a general use module, but you are free to borrow parts for your own site.
+This module is specific to CarrotOmics, and not intended as a general use module, but you are free to borrow parts for your own site.

 Custom Tripal Fields in this module are: